This post contains affiliate links. Read the full disclosure here

 Ubiqus is a 60-year-old company that offers transcription, translation, and interpretation services to its thousands of clients.
 As for transcription jobs, the company provides legal, medical, and foreign language transcriptions.
 Most of their projects require timestamps and templates.
-All freelancers must be native English speakers and reside in the US.
+All freelancers must be native English speakers from the US.
 The average pay is between $0.005 to $0.007 per word, paid every two weeks.

 To get accepted into Scribie, you need to pass their test.
-They pay around $10 per audio hour.
-Both US and non-US residents can work with Scribie as long as you can receive PayPal payments.
+They pay around $10 per audio hour via PayPal and accept non-US residents as well.

 Babbletype is also a go-to destination for transcription jobs for beginners.
-The company has thousands of files that need to be transcribed, and they always have a demand for efficient transcribers.
-Babbletype imposes a 24-hour deadline for most of their projects, so it pays if you’re a detailed and fast typist.
-The pay is between $12-$15 per audio hour and paid via PayPal.
+The company has thousands of files waiting to be transcribed, so they are always looking for efficient and fast typists.
+Babbletype pays $12-$15 per audio hour via PayPal.

 10. GMR TRANSCRIPTION

 Crowdsurf accepts transcriptionists with zero to minimal experience to transcribe video captions.
-Most tasks are short, allowing you to create a flexible working hour.
-You can apply online, take a quick assessment, and wait for 24 hours to see if you passed.
+Most tasks are short, perfect for those who are looking for extra income.
+You can apply online, take a quick assessment, and wait for 24 hours to see if you have passed.
 The editors will grade your work, and you must get at least 3.5 out of 5 to keep your job.
 Crowdsurf pays 10 cents per 25 audio seconds.

 14. DAILY TRANSCRIPTION

-Daily Transcription is a US-based transcription company that was founded 14 years ago.
-The company serves a huge range of sectors, but they’re well-known in the entertainment industry for transcribing audiotapes.
+Daily Transcription is a US-based transcription company that has been around for at least 14 years now.
+The company serves a huge range of sectors, but it’s well-known in the entertainment industry for transcribing audiotapes.
 Daily Transcription also has clients from foreign countries, so bilingual transcribers are also welcome.

 15. GO TRANSCRIPT

-GoTranscript, formerly known as SpeechtoText, is a translation and transcription company that works with Netflix and BBC, among other well-known clients.
-You need to apply online, study their style guide, and then take an online test.
-If you qualify, you can start getting jobs from their portal.
+GoTranscript, formerly known as SpeechtoText, is a translation and transcription company that has worked with Netflix and BBC, among other well-known clients.
+If you’re interested in this company, apply online, study their style guide, and then take an online test.
 Go Transcript pays around $0.60 per audio minute and pays every week via PayPal or Payoneer.

 16. BAM!
 TRANSCRIPTION